mawrkus/pull-request-review-guide/README.md

 Try to understand the reasons behind their choices, seek to understand their perspective, you might also learn something in the process!

 Eventually, this is your personal responsibility to use your own experience and expertise to help the author.
 We are humans, not machines.
-Be kind.
+A little help is always appreciated.

 ### Provide code samples / Provide references